KhudododKA/RepData_PeerAssessment1/PA1_template.md

 1. Average steps taken for each interval: time series plot

-To create  the series plot, I will first calculate the average steps in each interval storing it as a variable in the data.
+To create  the times series plot, I will first calculate the average steps in each interval storing it as a separate variable in the data.
 I will then construct the time series  plot using *ggplot2* package.

 ```r